 The media are very interested in reporting news about COVID-19.
 They sometimes approach study participants for "their story".
 We can give you advice about avoiding unwanted media attention if needed.

-d) Implications of taking part in the study for travel and attending events e) Receiving a third dose of vaccine different from that which may be recommended in the future
+d) Implications of taking part in the study for travel and attending events

 If your child is planning to travel abroad, please read with them the Appendix at the bottom of this information sheet.